Ask the Builder: Can trusses beat solid wood joists?

 If you couple floor trusses with factory-built walls, you can minimize construction time and get your house under roof faster.
 The precision of these factory-built components is remarkable.
 I can assure you, the workmanship is far better than you’ll get from most carpenters stick-building your home.

 I recorded a wonderful video showing these magic floor trusses.
-You can view it on my AsktheBuilder.com website.
-Just type: GO.askthebuilder.com/floortrusses.
+You can view it on my website askthebuilder.com.
+Go to go.askthebuilder.com/floortrusses.

-Subscribe to Carter’s free newsletter and listen to his new podcasts.
-Go to: AsktheBuilder.com.
+Subscribe to Tim Carter’s free newsletter and listen to his new podcasts at askthebuilder.com.

 Local journalism is essential.